-Luciferase and Beta-galactosidase
+Luciferase and Beta-galactosidase assays

 Encoded by the lacZ gene in E. coli, beta-galactosidase hydrolyzes lactose into galactose and glucose.
 Using in vitro systems, scientists replace lactose with o-nitrophenyl-D-galactopyraniside (ONGP), a reaction that releases a yellow color.
 Researchers then measure the rate at which this yellow color accumulates as a means to determine transfection efficiency.

-Scientists tag the luciferase and beta-gal genes to promoter sites of genes whose expression is to be studied.
+Scientists tag the luciferase and beta-galactosidase genes to promoter sites of genes whose expression is to be studied.
 After transfection, host cell lysates are exposed to the appropriate substrates and the lysates show a biochemical activity characteristic of the reporter gene.
-This means light is emitted when lysates containing luciferase are mixed with its specific substrate (luciferin), and a yellow color appears when lysates containing beta-gal are exposed to ONGP.
+This means light is emitted when lysates containing luciferase are mixed with its specific substrate (luciferin), and a yellow color appears when lysates containing beta-galactosidase are exposed to ONGP.

-The luciferase reaction can be measured with the help of a luminometer, while beta-gal absorption can be read using a spectrophotometer at 420 nm.
+The luciferase reaction can be measured with the help of a luminometer, while beta-galactosidase absorption can be read using a spectrophotometer at 420 nm.
 These cell-based assays are multipurpose, easy to perform, non-toxic, non-radioactive, sensitive, fast and high throughput cell screening tools.
 Aside from being used to determine gene expression in transfection systems, they are employed extensively in drug discovery and for in-depth studies of cellular events.

 Luciferase sensitivity enables it to be measured in amounts as low as 10 molecules per cell.
 The firefly luciferase is naturally translated as a mature enzyme and does not require any modifications, so it starts functioning as soon as it is made.
 With the growing popularity of cell-based assays, laboratory product manufacturers have come up with an impressive line of cell-based assay kits and reagents.